danielgottt/CyberBodega/resources/training.md

 - [SANS Offensive Security](https://www.youtube.com/channel/UCP28F4uf9s2V1_SQwnJST_A) - SANS red team stuff
 - [Black Hat](https://www.youtube.com/channel/UCJ6q9Ie29ajGqKApbLqfBOg) - Videos consisting of information pertaining to the latest in information security research, development, and trends

-## Pay to Win Websites
-- [SANS](https://www.sans.org/) - The go to website for cyber security training
-- [Cybrary](https://www.cybrary.it/) - Videos on demand related to Cyber security
-- [Pluralsight](https://www.pluralsight.com/) - Very similar to Cybrary with videos on demand
-- [Udemy](https://www.udemy.com/) - Another video on demand website but you pay only for the classes you want
-- [SkillSoft](https://www.skillsoft.com/courses) - On demand courses you can pay for
-- [Kode Kloud](https://kodekloud.com/) - Courses specific to DevOps

 ## Simulation Applications
 - [APTSimulator](https://github.com/NextronSystems/APTSimulator) - Toolset to make a system look as if it was the victim of an APT attack.
 - [Atomic Red Team](https://atomicredteam.io/) - Library of simple, automatable tests to execute for testing security controls.